AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 The rules and names used in this context are:

-**Decoupled**: tests should couple to application behaviour, not to class methods.
-[The test should be sensitive to the behaviour of the code under test, but not to its structure.](https://www.youtube.com/watch?v=C5IH0ABmyc0&t=2108s) A test should in general fail when application behaviour changes, but not when the structure changes, e.g. a method is renamed.
+**Decoupled**:  [A test should be sensitive to the behaviour of the code under test, but not to its structure.](https://www.youtube.com/watch?v=C5IH0ABmyc0&t=2108s) A test should in general fail when application behaviour changes, but not when the structure changes, e.g. a method is renamed.
 This means testing mostly "from the outside in".

-**Unit**: We reject entirely the idea that the "unit" in "unit test" is a method or a class.
+**Unit**: We reject entirely the idea that a unit test always tests a single method or a class.
 This is not our definition of a unit test.
 Although these class-method tests are unit tests, they are not the only kind of unit tests.
 They are not even the primary, most common kind of unit tests.
 While these tests are useful in some cases, they should not be our first choice, and should form only a small portion of the tests, deployed in cases where they clearly make the most sense.
 You might see these low-level tests form maybe 10% of the test cases.

 Instead individual tests test pieces of application functionality: [we test behaviours not implementation details](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1428s).
 While often the behaviour under test actually is located in one method of one class, that fact about the structure of the code is not the concern of the test.